-The net proceeds to us from the sale of common stock in this offering are estimated to be \$239.7 million, or \$275.8 million if the underwriters' over-allotment option is exercised in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with additional borrowings under our amended senior credit facilities, to finance the IFC

-Acquisition, to refinance our existing tranche B term loan facility, to repay a portion of the outstanding indebtedness under our existing senior credit facilities and to pay transaction costs and expenses.
+The net proceeds to us from the sale of common stock in this offering are estimated to be \$246.3 million, or \$283.3 million if the underwriters' over-allotment option is exercised in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with additional borrowings under our amended senior credit facilities, to finance the IFC Acquisition, to refinance our existing tranche B term loan facility and to pay transaction costs and expenses.
 See "Summary -- Financing for the IFC Acquisition".

-The following table sets forth the estimated sources and uses of funds for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities:
+The following table sets forth the estimated sources and uses of funds for the IFC Acquisition and the refinancing of our existing tranche B term loan facility: